 Those industry titans, Rip Curl, Billabong, and Quiksilver, who shaped surf culture for decades, largely because the people who ran the businesses were surfers.
 They reflected our values, shared our aesthetic, and sold it back to us in one great big symbiotic hook up that we were happy to be a part of.

 They were surf companies.
 We were surfers.
 We wore surf clothes.

 The rot set in when they floated and brought Joe Public into the fold.
-Billabong and Quiksilver made increasingly bizarre decisions while chasing quarterly dividends for non-surfing investors: they introduced bedsheets and manchester lines, boardshorts for football teams and stadium rock acts, whacked Billabong logos on a Renault Clio - the Euro version of a Ford Fiesta, same goes for badged computers, pool toys, and then came the supermodels, the YouTubers, the Instagram Influencers.
+Billabong and Quiksilver made increasingly bizarre decisions while chasing quarterly dividends for non-surfing investors: they introduced bedsheets and manchester lines, boardshorts for football teams and stadium rock acts, they whacked a Billabong logo on a Renault Clio - the Euro version of a Ford Fiesta, same goes for badged computers, pool toys, and then came the supermodels, the YouTubers, the Instagram Influencers.